AutoScout24/autostacker24/readme.md

-# Stacker
+# AutoStacker24

-Stacker is a small ruby library for managing AWS CloudFormation stacks for Autoscout24.
+AutoStacker24 is a small ruby library for managing AWS CloudFormation stacks.

 ## Development setup